Monday, December 23, 2024

 According to him, city authorities cannot spend budget funds on facilities, the creation of which is not regulated by state building codes.

 “To install such a structure near each stop is not specified by the GSN standards today.
-And the city of Kyiv does not do this only because the State Tax Service does not say how to do this correctly using budget funds.”
+And the city of Kyiv does not do this only because the State Tax Service does not say how to do it correctly using budget funds.”

 Moreover, Tkachuk assures that cities that did install modular shelters to protect people are now under close scrutiny from auditors and law enforcement.